duleorlovic/blog/_posts/2018-01-22-minitests-rails.markdown

 Before we used feature specs for full application integration testing, but now we should use system specs (which also uses capybara and webdriver with chrome).

-System tests are not included in default test suite, you should run `rake test:system`.
+System tests are not included in default test suite if you run `rails test` (you should run `rake test:system`), but if you run specific test than it will be run `rails test test/system/my_test.rb`.

+Note that if you use puma with multiple workers than `ActionMailer::Base.deliveries.size` could be different in rails process and in test process, so use `workers 0` in `config/puma/test.rb`.

 In system test you can't mock OmniAuth.mock_auth so use integration test for that.